openearth/aeolis-python/docs/index.rst

 * AeoLiS was initially developed at Delft University of Technology with support from the ERC-Advanced Grant 291206 Nearshore Monitoring and Modeling (`NEMO <http://nemo.citg.tudelft.nl>`_) and `Deltares <http://www.deltares.nl>`_.
 * AeoLiS is currently maintained by `Bart van Westen <Bart.vanWesten@deltares.nl>`_ at Deltares, `Nick Cohn <nick.cohn@usace.army.mil>`_ at U.S. Army Engineer Research and Development Center (ERDC) and `Sierd de Vries <Sierd.deVries@tudelft.nl>`_ at Delft University of Technology.
-* Further developement of AeoLiS is supported by the `Digital Competence Centre <https://dcc.tudelft.nl>`_, Delft University of Technology.
+* Further development of AeoLiS is supported by the `Digital Competence Centre <https://dcc.tudelft.nl>`_, Delft University of Technology.

 Indices and tables